 fixed-income securities and cash.

 Please find economic data reports for the nonprofit sector in various states.
-Click on the map below for information on Arkansas, Colorado, Florida and Virginia.
+Click on the map below for information on California, Colorado, Florida, Georgia, Illinois, Indiana, Louisiana, Maine, North Carolina, Ohio, Pennsylvania, South Carolina, Texas, Virginia, and West Virginia.
 Check back for more reports on additional states, as they become available.